-This entails spending more time, effort, and resources – for example, you’ll need a separate team of engineers to support your chat solution.
-In special cases (when a new chat update arrives, for example), developers may spend more time and effort figuring out how to deal with the system.
-Moreover, you’ll also need to spend money to host your project on a server.
+This entails spending more time, effort, and resources compared to a hosted service.
+For instance, you’ll need a separate team of engineers to support your chat solution.
+In special cases (e.g. when a new chat update arrives), developers may also need to spend time and effort figuring out how to integrate updates.
+Moreover, you’ll need to spend money to host your project on a server.

 What hosted and self-hosted services we use to integrate live chat into apps

-Pusher is a hosted service that provides realtime communication and collaboration APIs (supported by easy-to-integrate SDKs for web, mobile, and backend) and cloud infrastructure that lets developers power their apps with real-time functionality such as instant messaging and push notifications.
+Pusher is a hosted service that provides real-time communication and collaboration APIs (supported by easy-to-integrate SDKs for web, mobile, and back end) and cloud infrastructure that lets developers power their apps with real-time functionality such as instant messaging and push notifications.

-Even though the MongooseIM platform is open-source, it has a dedicated support team ready to help you install, run, and scale it (for a price, of course).
+Even though the MongooseIM platform is open source, it has a dedicated support team ready to help you install, run, and scale it (for a price, of course).

-When it comes to configuring your chat, custom features can be developed in a private repository by a support team (which gives you sole access to them) or as open features that are maintained and expanded by the community.
+When it comes to configuring your chat, custom chat app features can be developed in a private repository by a support team (which gives you sole access to them) or as open features that are maintained and expanded by the community.

-The MongooseIM team has contributed to a number of open-source, third-party libraries such as Smack for Android, the XMPPFramework for iOS, and Mongoose Push for the server side, which allows for more convenient integration with clients and servers.
+The MongooseIM team has contributed to a number of open source third-party libraries such as Smack for Android, the XMPPFramework for iOS, and Mongoose Push for the server side, which allows for more convenient integration with clients and servers.